Chess grandmaster Magnus Carlsen is forced into a draw in a showdown against ‘the world’

 Last year, Indian grandmaster Viswanathan Anand won his “vs. The World” match against nearly 70,000 players on Chess.com.

-Team World voted on each move and each side had 24 hours to make their play.
-Carlsen played the white pieces.

-The world won on move 32 after checking Carlsen's king three times in the corner of the board where it could not escape.
-The rule is called "threefold repetition," meaning all of the pieces on the board are in the exact same position three times to prompt a draw.

-In the Chess.com virtual chat, players appeared split on whether to force the draw — and claim the glory — or to keep playing against Carlsen, even if it ultimately meant a loss.
+In the Chess.com virtual chat this week, players appeared split on whether to force the draw — and claim the glory — or to keep playing against Carlsen, even if it ultimately meant a loss.

 “Don’t Draw!
 Let’s keep playing Magnus,” one user wrote.
 “This is an opportunity that won’t come along again.
 I’d rather play the Master all the way to the end and see if we can battle it out another 20 or 30 moves!
 Let’s have some FUN!!!”